csabaiBio/advanced-ml-lab/README.md

-# Advanced Machine learning seminar
+# Advanced Machine learning lab

 This is the official repository of the advanced machine learning seminar.
 Please see all the topics below.
 If you have a topic suggestion please email [us](mailto:olaralex666@gmail.com) and we might consider it to be included here.